Solving the Net-Zero Hiring Crisis

 Jake Carrington • August 7, 2025

 As the race to net zero intensifies, organisations face a new kind of climate emergency, a talent one.
 Demand for sustainability, energy transition, and ESG expertise has skyrocketed, yet the supply of skilled professionals isn’t keeping pace.
-From renewable energy engineers to carbon accountants and ESG data analysts, there’s a clear mismatch between ambition and workforce capability.

 This isn’t just a recruitment problem, it’s a business risk.
 Without the right people in place, companies will struggle to meet regulatory requirements, deliver on net zero commitments, and maintain competitiveness in a climate-conscious economy.